1. How to Create a Student Group @ Brown

 Events with alcohol must be registered at least Three Weeks prior to the event.

-If your event has alcohol or has some or all of the elements of a party, the SAO may define it as a social function, in which case, you will also need to have group members certified as Social Function Managers.
+If your event has alcohol or has some or all of the elements of a party, the SAO may define it as a social event, in which case, you will also need to have group members certified as Party Managers.
 Certification classes are held monthly; contact the SAO for the semester schedule.

 All student group financial accounts must be maintained within Brown.